History of Denver

-This article details the history of the City and County of Denver, Colorado, the United States from its founding in 1858 to the present.
-Since the gold rush, Denver has been Colorado's gateway and major metropolis.
-With its location at the intersection of the plains and the mountains, its people and institutions have tied together the sections of the state and served as a point of contact between Colorado and the wider world.
-As the state’s political capital and largest city, Denver has been the natural center for decision-making.
-New programs and ideas have typically spread outward through public agencies and private organizations that have Denver headquarters.
+Denver, Colorado was founded in 1858.
+It is located at the intersection of the plains and the mountains.
+It is the state’s political capital and largest city.

-19th century
+Denver began as a mining settlement.
+However, the gold deposits were quickly exhausted.
+Rich gold deposits were discovered in the mountains west of Denver.
+Once the gold rush began there was a great need for materials that couldn't be produced locally, which assured Denver's future as a supply hub for the new mines.
+The American Civil War, fires, and floods provided significant challenges to the city during its time as part of Colorado Territory.
+Following the war, mining infrastructure grew more sophisticated, more people moved to Denver, and infrastructure such as railroads and schools, grew along with the town.

 Pike's Peak Gold Rush and first settlements

-The Denver area, part of the Territory of Kansas, was sparsely settled until the late 1850s.
+The Denver area, part of the Territory of Kansas, was primarily occupied by Cheyenne and Arapaho Indians with only a few white settlers until 1859.
 Occasional parties of prospectors came looking for gold, then moved on.
 In July 1858, Green Russell and Sam Bates found a small placer deposit near the mouth of Little Dry Creek (in the present-day suburb of Englewood) that yielded about 20 ozt of gold, the first significant gold discovery in the Rocky Mountain region.
 News spread rapidly and by autumn, hundreds of men were working along the South Platte River.
 By spring 1859, teams of thousands of gold seekers arrived and the Pike's Peak Gold Rush was under way.
 In the following two years, about 100,000 gold seekers flocked to the region.

 In the summer of 1858 a group from Lawrence, Kansas, arrived and established Montana City on the banks of the South Platte River (modern-day Grant-Frontier Park).
 This was the first settlement in what would become the Denver Metropolitan Area.
 The site faded quickly due to poor findings by miners and most of the settlers and some structures moved north to the confluence of the South Platte River and Cherry Creek and formed a new settlement named St. Charles.
 The location was accessible to existing trails and had previously been the site of seasonal encampments of the Cheyenne and Arapaho.

 In October 1858, five weeks after the founding of St. Charles, the town of Auraria was founded by William Greeneberry Russell and party of fellow settlers from Georgia on the south side of Cherry Creek.
 The town, named for the gold mining settlement of Auraria, Georgia, was formed in response to the high cost of land in St. Charles and gave away lots to anyone willing to build and live there.
 A post office was opened in Auraria in January 1859 serving the 50 cabins that had already been constructed.